Kiel Martin: Death

-In January of 1990, Martin was performing the role of Sgt.
+In January 1990, Martin was performing the role of Sgt.
 Merwin J. Toomey in a Calgary production of Neil Simon's Biloxi Blues when he was forced to leave the play following chest pains.
 A biopsy revealed that he was suffering from lung cancer and he soon began chemotherapy.
 Friends would later describe him as displaying "courage" and "a positive attitude" during this time.

 Martin died of cardiovascular collapse caused by lung cancer, aged 46, at his home in Rancho Mirage, California.
 Though most obituaries reported that no funeral services were held for Martin, friend Ron Herbinger explained that "in Kiel's will he set aside some money for a party in some park in Palm Springs for close friends.
 He then was cremated and his ashes were flown over the gathering and spread from the sky."